EffortlessMetrics/.github/profile/README.md

 AI agents write code fast.
 The bottleneck is knowing whether to merge it.
 PR count goes up.
 Confidence doesn't.
 The tooling, the CI systems, the review infrastructure are all built for a developer writing code in an editor.
 Developers already moved past that.

-We build what's missing.
+We build the infrastructure between code generation and trusted merge.
 Deterministic checks.
 Structured evidence at every stage.
 CI-native gates that tell you what actually passed before a human opens the PR.

-**Rust-first.
-Schema-validated.
-Actively publishing to [crates.io](https://crates.io/users/effortlesssteven).**

 ---

 ## The Architecture

 We trust receipts, not agents.
+Including our own.

 The governed SDLC separates author from critic.
 The agent writing code is not the agent deciding if it passed.
 Every stage produces structured evidence: build receipts, gate results, mutation scores, requirement traceability.
 The human reviews artifacts, not chat transcripts.